Cory Schneider: New Jersey Devils (2013–2020)

 The Devils' fortunes finally started to turn around in the 2017–18 season, with the team putting up their best start in franchise history, going 9–2–0 in their first 11 games.
 They also successfully returned to the Stanley Cup playoffs.
 Despite performing well in the first half, a groin injury during a game on January 23 sidelined Schneider, backup Keith Kinkaid played well down the stretch and as Schneider struggled to regain his form, Kinkaid was in goal when the Devils 2018 playoff campaign began against the Tampa Bay Lightning.
 However, after Kinkaid posted a 5.87 GAA and a save percentage of .804, Schneider replaced Kinkaid late into Game 2 and started Games 3, 4 and 5.
 This also marked Schneider's first playoff appearance since 2013, and the first overall with the Devils.
 Here Schneider again posted elite numbers with a 1.78 GAA and a .950 save percentage.
-However, the Devils would lose the series to the Lightning in five games.
+However, the Devils would lose the series to the top-seeded Lightning in five games.

 During the off-season, Schneider underwent hip surgery to repair torn cartilage which forced him to miss the opening of the 2018–19 season.
 He returned to the Devils lineup on October 29, 2018.
 The 2018–19 season was eventful as Schneider registered his first win since December 27, 2017.

 On November 18, 2019, as a result of Schneider's struggling performance in the season, he was placed on waivers for the purpose of assigning him to New Jersey's AHL affiliate, the Binghamton Devils.
 He cleared waivers the next day and was assigned to the Binghamton Devils.
 On October 8, 2020, after seven seasons with the Devils organization it was announced that Schneider was placed on unconditional waivers for the purpose of buying out the remaining two years of his contract with the club.

-New York Islanders (2021–present)
+New York Islanders (2021–2023)

 On January 14, 2021, Schneider was signed to a reported one-year, $700,000 contract with the New York Islanders.
 On September 21, 2021, Schneider was re-signed by the Islanders.
+On September 21, 2022, he was re-signed to a one-year contract by the Islanders.

+Schneider announced his retirement on September 26, 2023, after spending the 2022–23 season with New York's AHL affiliate, the Bridgeport Islanders.